xhandlr/vocacion360-uxd/README.md

 ## Interface Evolution Process: Explanations and Key Reasons for Modifications

 In the initial versions of the interface, we included a top navigation bar with the following options: Home, Undergraduate Programs, Benefits, Points of Interest, About Us, and Login/Register.
 However, as we refined the project's scope, we decided to remove "Points of Interest" and temporarily disregard the Login/Register functionality.
-This was because user login would only provide access to test history—something that can be easily replaced by allowing local downloads of results.
+This was because user login would only provide access to test history—something that we replaced by allowing users to download their results for free, without requiring registration.
 Nonetheless, we do not rule out including this feature in future versions.

 Our second consideration was the target audience: high school students seeking vocational guidance.
-These young users are often confused or overwhelmed, and requesting them to create an account or enter personal information at the outset might discourage them from engaging further.
-To avoid early abandonment of the platform, we chose to simplify access as much as possible.
+These young users are often confused or overwhelmed, and requesting them to create an account or enter personal information at the outset might discourage them from engaging further, so we chose to simplify access as much as possible.

 Additionally, between the wireframes and the final prototype, we made adjustments to margins and spacing to better align with web design standards seen in similar informational websites.
 These changes improve readability and the overall browsing experience.

-In our competitive benchmarking, we prioritized a cool color palette—meant to convey calmness and reflection—because we believe career decisions should be approached thoughtfully and without external pressure.
-We also introduced value-added tools compared to our competitors: the ability to compare careers and download test results for free, without requiring registration.
+In our competitive benchmarking, we prioritized a cool color palette aligned with thoughtful decision-making.
+We also introduced value-added tools compared to our competitors: the ability to compare degree programs and download test results for free.

 Finally, the survey conducted at a public high school revealed that most students didn't know where to find information about scholarships and financial aid.
 To support them at this critical stage, we created the "Benefits" section, which compiles scholarships from international, municipal, and private institutions.
 It includes filters by university, admission scores, and tuition fees, and provides direct links to each program's official site.
 This feature reflects our belief that financial factors play a key role in students' decisions to apply for a degree.

-**Home**
+**Home Interface Evolution**

-The home wireframe included options to take tests, explore academic programs, and search for scholarships.
-However, in the HD interfaces, a more minimalist style was prioritized, reducing the number of visible buttons.
-A forest background with blue and turquoise tones was added to convey depth and calmness.
-Additionally, the navigation bar was made collapsible, with a subtle orange indicator to show where the mouse is hovering.
+The original home wireframe offered options for taking tests, exploring programs, and searching scholarships.
+In the high-definition version, a minimalist design was adopted with fewer visible buttons and a calming forest background in blue and turquoise tones.
+The navigation bar became collapsible, featuring a subtle orange hover effect.

 ![Home Interface Evolution](./assets/home-interface-evolution.png)

-**Academic Program Information**
+**Academic Program Interface Evolution**

-The detailed view of academic programs was redesigned.
-In the original wireframes, side menus were used, but in the HD version, they were replaced by top navigation buttons to improve consistency—since the HD interfaces for student benefits also use top buttons.
-In the final prototype, these buttons are fully interactive, as the panel was designed as a component with variants.
+The academic program view originally used side menus, but was redesigned with top navigation buttons for greater consistency across sections.
+In the specific section on weightings, a donut chart was added to visually display the percentage value of each PAES component.

 ![Weightings Interface Evolution](./assets/weightings-interface-evolution.png)

-**Interest Test**
+**Interest Test Interface Evolution**

-In the initial wireframes, the test questions included a title with the question number, multiple-choice answers, and a central text indicating the total number of questions.
-In the final interfaces, this was replaced with a progress bar that goes from 0% to 100%.
-Additionally, the questions are answered using a Likert scale, which is more suitable for measuring levels of interest.
+Initially, test questions showed their number and multiple-choice options, along with the total count in the center.
+In the updated version, a progress bar was added and a Likert scale was used, providing a clearer and more intuitive way to measure user interest.

 ![Interest Test Interface Evolution](./assets/interest-test-interface-evolution.png)